A general framework to test gravity using galaxy clusters III: Observable-mass scaling relations in $f(R)$ gravity: Results

 \subsubsection{$Y_{\rm SZ}$ and $Y_{\rm X}$ scaling relations}

 Our results for the $Y_{\rm SZ}$ and $Y_{\rm X}$ scaling relations are shown in Figs.~\ref{fig:Ysz_scaling_relation} and \ref{fig:Yx_scaling_relation}.
 The $Y_{\rm SZ}$ and $Y_{\rm X}$ parameters are, by definition, tightly correlated.
-Their results therefore follow similar patterns.
-They show very tight correlations with the halo mass, with the halo data following a narrower band than the temperature and X-ray luminosity.
-There is more scatter in the full-physics data, but there are no clear outliers, unlike for the temperature and the X-ray luminosity data.
+Their results therefore follow similar patterns, and both show very tight correlations with the halo mass, with a scatter of $\sim8\%$ and $\sim19\%$ for the non-radiative and full-physics data, respectively.
+There are also no clear outliers in the full-physics data, unlike for the temperature and the X-ray luminosity data (see below).
 This is because of the competing effects of feedback processes on the gas density and gas temperature \citep{Fabjan:2011}.
 Comparing the non-radiative and full-physics profiles in Fig.~\ref{fig:profiles}, it can be seen that the additional processes in the full-physics runs cause haloes to have a lower gas density, particularly at the inner regions, and a higher gas temperature.
 This is caused by stellar and black hole feedbacks, which generate high-energy winds that heat up the surrounding gas and blow it out from the central regions.
 Such competing effects are approximately cancelled out in the product of the gas density with the gas temperature, as in Eqs.~(\ref{eq:ysz_obs}) and (\ref{eq:yx_obs}).

 In order to test the mappings predicted by the effective density approach, given by Eqs.~(\ref{eq:ysz_mapping}) and (\ref{eq:yx_mapping}), the $Y_{\rm SZ}$ and $Y_{\rm X}$ values measured for $f(R)$ gravity have been multiplied by the mass ratio $M_{\rm dyn}^{f(R)}/M_{\rm true}^{f(R)}$.
 For the non-radiative plots in Figs.~\ref{fig:Ysz_scaling_relation} and \ref{fig:Yx_scaling_relation}, there is excellent agreement between this rescaled data and GR.
 There is also a strong agreement for the higher-mass full-physics data.
 For the mass range $13.2<\log_{10}(M_{\rm dyn}(<R_{500}^{\rm eff})M_{\odot}^{-1})<13.5$, however, there is some disparity of $\lesssim20\%$ between the rescaled F5 data and GR.